biblibre/omeka-plugin-CsvImportPlus/README.md

     The column "Item" is required to identify the item to which the file is attached.
 It contains the same identifier as above.

+To import metadata of files alone, the column "Identifier Field" and "File" are required.

 2. `Omeka Csv Report`

     This is an internal format of Omeka, that you can use if you have such a